 Retirement pension supplement

-You can work and continue to receive your pension.
-However, you must contribute to the Plan once your earnings exceed the $3500 basic exemption.
+Workers who are already receiving a retirement pension under the Québec Pension Plan (QPP) and who work must contribute to the Plan once your earnings exceed the $3500 basic exemption.

 - The supplement is added to your pension for the rest of your life.

-- The supplement is payable as of 1 January of the year following the one in which you made contributions.
+- The supplement is payable as of 1 January of the year following the one during which you made contributions.

 - Your pension increases even if you are already receiving the maximum regular pension payable.